-Since 1949 the college has employed several measures to save energy including; conversion of electric bulbs to tubelights then migrated to CFL and now LED bulbs and lamps are planned.
+In order to compare Anandniketan's energy use with that of other colleges we are using the electric bulbs to tubelights then migrated to CFL and now LED bulbs and lamps are planned.
 Air coolers and Air Conditioners are used only after 2005.
 Non-residential school/college is run especially in day light to avoid usage of non-renewable energy sources.
 These projects have helped to reduce the overall energy consumption on campus.